air force family

 There are times when the Department of State (DoS) requests Department of Defense (DoD) support with executing evacuation operations.
 Most DoS-directed evacuations that are DoD-supported, occur in foreign countries when the lives of military dependents and/or U.S. citizens become endangered by natural or manmade disasters, civil unrest or imminent terrorist activity.
 Depending on the situation, DoD may also support the evacuation of designated host nation and third country nationals identified by DoS.

-A&FRCs often provide support to non-combatant evacuees at reception and evacuation centers.
+A&FRCs often provide support to evacuees at reception and evacuation centers.
 In addition, A&FRC staff may provide assistance to evacuees when they arrive at a U.S. port of entry where repatriation processing is required.
+A&FRC staff at displaced locations will act as the family’s liaison to the base community and will ensure that families are kept apprised of current official information throughout the entire safe haven period.

 If you are unable to access the AFPAAS website and require help completing a Needs Assessment Survey, please contact the Airman and Family Division at the Air Force Personnel Center: 210-565-1366; Toll Free: 1-866-299-0596.